nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_ratatouille.md

 #### Pasta

 * fill a pan with water and bring it to a boil (big bubbles, small bubbles do *not* count as boiling, you will be delighted to discover that I met people for which this is not obvious)
-* you can optionally add a generous amount of salt to your pasta water, the pasta will taste better but do not need it here
+* you can optionally add a generous amount of salt to your pasta water, the pasta will taste better but, you do not need it here
 * add the pasta when the water starts boiling and keep cooking for about 10 minutes (until your pasta is cooked)

 #### Sauce